 Our business consists principally of marketing, manufacturing and selling floorcovering products to high-end residential and commercial customers through our various sales forces and brands.
-We focus exclusively on the upper-end of the floorcovering market where we believe we have strong brands and competitive advantages with our style and design capabilities and customer relationships.
+We focus primarily on the upper end of the floorcovering market where we believe we have strong brands and competitive advantages with our style and design capabilities and customer relationships.
 Our Fabrica, Masland, and Dixie Home brands have a significant presence in the high-end residential floorcovering markets.
-Our Atlas I Masland Contract brand participates in the upper-end specified commercial marketplace.
+Our Atlas | Masland Contract brand participates in the upper end specified commercial marketplace.
 Dixie International sells all of our brands outside of the North American market.

 Our business is primarily concentrated in areas of the soft floorcovering markets which include broadloom carpet, carpet tiles and rugs.
 However, in response to a significant shift in the flooring marketplace toward hard surface products, we have launched multiple hard surface initiatives in both our residential and commercial brands over the last few years.
 Our commercial brands offer Luxury Vinyl Flooring ("LVF") products under the Calibré brand in the commercial markets.
-Our residential brands, Dixie Home and Masland Residential, offer Stainmaster® PetProtectTM Luxury Vinyl Flooring and our premium residential brand, Fabrica, offers a high-end engineered wood line.
-We continue to build on our hard surface offerings with 47 new products available in our TRUCOR Rigid Core line through our Dixie Home and Masland brands.
-We have introduced 12 new designs in multiple sizes using our TRUCOR Tile with Integrated Grout Technology which includes an I4F based click system engineered to mimic a grout joint.
-We are also launching our new TRUCOR Prime WPC program, including 18 oversized planks in contemporary, clean visuals.
+Our residential brands, Dixie Home and Masland Residential, offer Stainmaster® TRUCORTM Luxury Vinyl Flooring and our premium residential brand, Fabrica, offers a high-end engineered wood line.

-COVID 19 PANDEMIC
+COVID-19 PANDEMIC